F1LT3R/dvorak-programmers-tutorial/README.md

 ### Keyboard Layout

-View the split keyboard layout.
+You can view the split keyboard layout to help you when using blank keys.

 ![Dvorak Programmers Tutorial Keyboard Layout](https://i.imgur.com/HQSDtIX.png)